jbumaniss/WebWeather/README.md

 # WeatherReport App

 The WeatherReport App is a comprehensive tool for obtaining past and current weather information in a specified location.
-It is developed using PHP, Twig, Guzzle, and Carbon.
+It is developed using Alpine, PHP, Twig, Guzzle, and Carbon.

 ## Features